1. Vanity pets

 As a complement to #5 there are any items -- whether they be gear, clickies, poitions, or what have you -- that grant your character a temporary ability.
 I don't know why this suit of armor lets me throw out six fireballs before going empty forever, but I'm not going to question it.
 I'm going to find those six cats that hissed at me in the alley the other day.

 Temporary abilities are, yet again, just plain fun.
 They're not overpowered because of their transient status, and they give you joy in seeing your character do something her or she normally couldn't.
-Dungeons & Dragons was always great about having loads of these one-shot abilities on hand just in case, but that game design's been phased out over the years to the point that devs now make any problem we face solvable by blunt force trauma.
+Dungeons & Dragons was always great about having loads of these one-shot abilities on hand just in case, but that game design's been phased out over the years to the point that devs now make any problem we face solvable by blunt force trauma.10.
+Dyes

 You want to make me really happy, random number generator?
 Then spit out a rare shade of dye the next time I kill a critter, and you'll see me doing a jig, strut, and foxtrot all in the privacy of my room.
-For some games (say, Guild Wars), the right dye is worth more gold than a roomful of weapons just because people like looking awesome and turning heads.Justin "Syp" Olivetti enjoys counting up to ten, a feat that he considers the apex of his career.
+For some games (say, Guild Wars

+And if the game decides to reward my loyal butchery with a whole slew of colored ink, then I'll be so happy I could dye.Justin "Syp" Olivetti enjoys counting up to ten, a feat that he considers the apex of his career.
 If you'd like to learn how to count as well, check out The Perfect Ten.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.